-This Roasted Vegetable Antipasto is perfect for a festive occasion, with sweet and sour onions, seared asparagus, roasted carrots, fennel and rings of winter squash.
+This fall/winter Roasted Vegetable Antipasto is a terrific starter or side dish for a holiday feast or dinner party.
+An exciting platter of colorful vegetables, cooked to perfection with sweet and sour onions, seared asparagus, and roasted rings of winter squash, carrots and fennel.

 In July my husband Eddie and I travelled to the beautiful Amalfi Coast for our 25th wedding anniversary.
 If you follow this blog you probably read about our Italian cooking vacation.
 We had cooking class every morning from ten till noon and then ate the delicious three or four course lunch that we had created.
 But that didn’t stop us from going out to dinner every night.